ShapeOfMatter/Mako-Bates/_papers/2021-02-03-precomputed-OT-Beaver.md

 - `(1, 0), 1`: _B_ gets `B0 ⊕ R1` and `B1 ⊕ R0`.
 Since they already know `R0`, they can figure out `B1`, but they can't figure out `B0` because they never learned `R1`.
 - `(1, 1), 0`: _B_ gets `B0 ⊕ R0` and `B1 ⊕ R1`.
 Since they already know `R1`, they can figure out `B1`, but they can't figure out `B0` because they never learned `R0`.

-This get's used by a variety of later works, including the recent "basically free IF" paper.
+This gets used by a variety of later works, including the recent "basically free IF" paper.